The Nan Shepherd Prize for Nature Writing is organised by Canongate Books, 14 High Street, Edinburgh EH1 1TE.

 Editorial mentoring from Canongate.

-An offer of representation from Jenny Brown at Jenny Brown Associates, if the winner is not already represented by a literary agent.
+An offer of representation from Rukhsana Yasmin at The Good Literary Agency, if the winner is not already represented by a literary agent.

 Each submission should contain:

 A one-page synopsis of the book, followed by outlines of every chapter.
-The book need not be completed before submission, but the idea being proposed should be narrative non-fiction and deal with nature in some form.
+The book need not be completed before submission, but the idea being proposed should be narrative non-fiction and deal with nature or the environment in some form.

 A biographical note, including information on why the entrant feels underrepresented in nature writing, and any relevant information such as previously published short works or poetry, agent details, social media accounts, literary prizes won or nominated for etc. This should be no longer than 500 words and should be pasted into the body of the email.